uli28/ng-dev/labs/L3-ui/readme.md

 ## Optional

-Implement a custom material theme with a [custom color palette](https://material.io/resources/color/#!/?view.left=0&view.right=0) and replace the theme that you have choosen at the beginning of this lab:
+Implement a custom material theme with a [custom color palette](https://material.io/resources/color/#!/?view.left=0&view.right=0) and replace the theme that you have chosen at the beginning of this lab:

-- Use the [Demo App Theme](.../../../../demos/05-ui/user-interface/src/theme/mat-theme.scss)as a reference.
+- Use the [Demo App Theme](/demos/05-ui/user-interface/src/theme/mat-theme.scss)as a reference.

 Add the `burger.png` file as a centered image to the `home.component.html` and use a custom [web font](https://fonts.google.com/) in the welcome text by registering it in `index.html`.